Where are the best payout casinos in Colorado? Furthermore, where can you find the loosest slots in Colorado?

 These are all historic mountain towns which developed gambling in the 90s as a means of preserving their heritage.
-All told, just more than 10,000 slot machine games are on offer in Colorado, and all within about a 100-mile radius of Denver, the state’s largest city.
+All told, just more than 10,000 slot machine games are on offer in Colorado.
+And they’re all within about a 100-mile radius of Denver, the state’s largest city.

 The best payout casinos in Colorado are Ameristar Casino Resort Spa Black Hawk and Monarch Casino Resort Spa Black Hawk.
 The loosest slots in Black Hawk are Sizzling 7s, Wild Panda, and 100 or Nothing.
 The loosest slots in Central City are 88 Fortunes, Buffalo Gold, and Lightning Link.
 And, the loosest slots in Cripple Creek are Dragon Link, Grand Fu Wheel, and Tarzan.

 Colorado’s Division of Gaming makes a monthly report of return statistics based on denomination and jurisdiction.
-That means I can tell you where to find the loosest slots in Colorado (meaning what city you should visit) and I can tell you the average RTP figures for all the state’s slot machine denominations.
+That means I can tell you where to find the loosest slots in Colorado (meaning what city you should visit).
+And it also means I can tell you the average RTP figures for all the state’s slot machine denominations.
 Using that information, you can make an informed choice about which of the state’s three gambling jurisdictions you should visit and the type of slot game you should play.

-This post will start with a primer on relevant Colorado gaming law, then I’ll share the information that’s currently available about slot machine payouts and how to find loose slots in Colorado.
+This post starts with a primer on relevant Colorado gaming law.
+Then I share the information available about slot machine payouts and how to find loose slots in Colorado.